demensdeum/GeneticRandomBoolean/README.md

 # GeneticRandomBoolean
 Random boolean algorithm based on gender selection in mammals
+Use make to build.